Editor in Chief, Journal Watch Psychiatry

 Dr. Peter Roy-Byrne is Professor Emeritus in the Department of Psychiatry at the University of Washington School of Medicine.
 He is recognized for his expertise in translating science to clinical practice and stays at the leading edge of research by editing three academically-oriented publications: Depression and Anxiety, Journal Watch Psychiatry, and UpToDate Psychiatry.
 From 1992-2011, he was Department Vice Chair and Chief of Psychiatry at the University's Harborview Medical Center, where he was a clinical expert and NIMH-funded researcher focusing on the evaluation and treatment of complex mood and anxiety disorders.
 His published and funded work has emphasized issues of co-morbidity, particularly the intersection of depression, anxiety, substance abuse, and medical illness, as well as the value of cognitive-behavioral therapy, both alone and in combination with medication.
 He now devotes his time to his group psychiatric practice and editorial and forensic work.

 He has been an ADAA member since 2002.
+Dr. Roy Byrne was the ADAA Depression and Anxiety Journal Editor-in-Chief from 2008-2017.

 Why I am an ADAA member?